PierreDV/piktochart_coding_challenge/README.md

 - `total` – calculates the overall cost of the basket by:
   1. Calculating the subtotal of all items.
-  2. Applying any discounts from active offers.
+  2. Applying any discounts from passed in offers.
-  3. Determining the appropriate delivery charge based on the **discounted total**.
+  3. Determining the appropriate delivery charge based on the discounted total.
   4. Returning the final total, formatted as a USD currency string.

 ### `Offers` Module